 The Lane Libraries offers a very useful selection of online databases for help with homework assignments or research projects.
 Most of these research databases can be accessed from home provided that you have an Internet connection and a library card.
 Good research starting points for younger patrons include Worldbook and TumbleBooks.
 Children in grades 6 and up might want to try Biography Reference Bank, Worldbook, or Student Research Center (EBSCOhost).
 For instruction on how to use any of these databases, please ask a Lane Libraries staff member.

 Many of these services can be offered in the library or on-site at your school or classroom.

 - Book Talks – Book talks can be a general presentation to get students excited about reading, or the presentation can be tailored to a specific topic.
 Staff members also welcome the opportunity to share the latest and greatest books that educators may want to use with students.

-- Library Skills Instruction (for children) – Instructions for searching the Library’s catalog, understand ativan without a prescription buy ativan mexico buy ativan india ing how libraries are organized, the parts of a book, or the difference between fiction and nonfiction are all examples of topics Lane Libraries staff can help your students understand.
+- Library Skills Instruction (for children) – Instructions for searching the Library’s catalog, understanding how libraries are organized, the parts of a book, or the difference between fiction and nonfiction are all examples of topics Lane Libraries staff can help your students understand.
 Library skills instruction can happen in a library or on-site at your school.

 - Story Times – Young children aren’t the only ones who benefit from hearing a good story!
 Our librarians have a good repertoire of stories for all ages.
 Storytelling can create an excitement for books and reading.
 Hearing stories can also establish the pattern for recognizing character, plot, setting and theme.